Eidion/GameDesign/Magic of Healing and Protection/magic.md

 This spell has no effect on undead or constructs.

 **At higher levels.** When you cast this spell using a spell slot of 5th level or higher, the healing increases by 1d8 for each slot level above 1st.

+### Warding

+*Abjuration Cantrip*

+**Casting Time:** 1 Action

+**Range:** 30 feet

+**Components:** V, S

+**Duration:** 1 round

+You extend your hand and weave a protect barrier over yourself or one creature within range.
+The creature gains 5 temporary hit points.

+At the beginning of your next turn, the temporary hit points fade.

+The tempoary hit points restored increases by 5 when you reach 5th level (10 total temporary hitpoints), 11th level (15 total temporary hitpoints), and 17th level (20 total temporary hitpoints).

+## Magic Items

+> Forthcoming